zspencer/www.zeespencer.com/musings/_posts/2012-01-14-finding-flow-in-practice.markdown

 I never picked up a pen.

-I used a more familiar, yet less efficient tool.
+I used a more familiar, less efficient tool.

 It kept me focused.